AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 >[!IMPORTANT]
 >
->*To see or use DASH, it must first be enabled by Adobe Technical Support on your account.
+>*To use DASH for your videos, it must first be enabled by Adobe Technical Support on your account.
 See [Enable DASH on your account](#enable-dash).)

 <!--  THIS LINE WAS REMOVED FROM THE TABLE ABOVE ON FEB 28, 2022 BASED ON CQDOC 18692 -RSB <tr>
    <td>Mobile</td>